-Pro: You Can Create Your Own Menu
+1. You Can Create Your Own Menu

 Most chefs dream of the ability to create their own menu and serve food that they invented.
 A food truck is a great opportunity to showcase your culinary skills and produce a small themed menu.
-Whether you have family recipes that have been passed down for generations, or a new creation that your friends rave about, you get the freedom to develop your own food.
+Whether you have family recipes that have been passed down for generations, or a new creation that your friends rave about, you get the freedom to develop your own menu items.

-Pro: You Get to Be Your Own Boss
+2. You Get to Be Your Own Boss

 For many people, being their own boss is a dream come true.
 There’s no one telling you what to do, how to do it, and where to be.
 On the flip side, there’s also no one writing your paycheck.
-You must be motivated and willing to work hard, even if you don’t make a lot of money in the beginning.
+You must be motivated and willing to work long hours, even if you don’t make a lot of money in the beginning.

-Con: You Must Abide by Local Zoning Laws
+2. You Must Abide by Local Zoning Laws

 Even though your restaurant is mobile, you can’t park anywhere you’d like.
 Cities have local zoning restrictions, which designate commercial and non-commercial zones.
 Due to this, most food truck owners plan their schedule months in advance so that they can get permits to park in certain locations.
 Also, some cities don’t allow food trucks to park in the same spot two days in a row, so it takes careful planning to stay compliant.